 WRAS covers a large area of East Sussex and works with 11 different veterinary practices.
-These vehicles move around but are normally based at either at the charities centre at Whitesmith and out of hours at Uckfield and Polegate.
-The charity relies on volunteers to operate these ambulance and at night time it tries to keep two of these vans are available.
+These vehicles move around but are normally based either at the charities centre at Whitesmith and out of hours at Uckfield, Eastbourne and Polegate.
+The charity relies on volunteers to operate these ambulances and at night time it tries to keep two of these vans available.
 The ambulances carry a variety of equipment, from ladders, various nets, stretchers, first aid kits, dog graspers, swan hooks, and much more.
 WRAS ambulances have been involved in numerous rescues including helping to deal with a seal trapped in a nuclear power station, an albino deer with its antlers caught in a rope swing, a badger stuck in a disused swimming pool, a fox trapped in a drain, a bird caught up on a chimney, birds flying round inside a house, run over hedgehogs and much more.

 WRAS also has a number of sites across the county where it does the outside rehabilitation of casualties.
 These include aviaries and pens of various sizes at Burgess Hill, Uckfield, Lewes, Eastbourne and Lower Dicker.

 A number of WRAS’s volunteers, also help with the rehabilitation and over wintering of hedgehogs in runs and hutches in their gardens at home.

 Award winning service